Fat White Family: Other projects

 In 2015, Adamczewski and Lias Saoudi collaborated with Adrian Flanagan and Dean Honer of experimental band Eccentronic Research Council on their album Johnny Rocket, Narcissist & Music Machine...
 I'm Your Biggest Fan.
 After its release, the partnership took concepts from the album to form a new band called the Moonlandingz.
 The act ended up touring together, as well as working with Sean Lennon, Yoko Ono, Philip Oakey, Randy Jones and Slow Club frontwoman Rebecca Taylor, resulting in the 2017 release of their debut album, Interplanetary Class Classics.
+A second Moonlandingz album, No Rocket Required, was released in April 2025.

 In January 2017, Adamczewski formed the band Insecure Men with Lennon (guitar), Ben Romans-Hopcraft (bass), Jack Everett (drums), Jon Catfish de Lorene (keyboards) and Alex White (saxophone).
 Lennon co-produced their eponymous debut album, released in February 2018.